isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

 * **Layout** : Contains properties to configure the layout of an element in your page layout.
 You can set Height, Width, Margins and Padding (for top, bottom, left, or right), Horizontal or Vertical alignment, Float (as Left, Right, or none), Clear (as left, right, both, or none), element's Position (as absolute, fixed, relative, or more), Display (as block, content, fix or more), Z Index, Transparency, Transform (by rotating or scaling), and Transform Origin (by X and Y-offset).

 * **Background** : Contains properties to include a background image or color shade.
 You can set the Image Size (by setting Height or Width), Background Repeat (as repeat, no-repeat, round, or more), and Background Position (as left top, right center, center bottom, or more).
 * **Multiple Columns** : Contains properties to configure multi-column properties for the page or any specific element, such as Chapter TOC.
-For more details on the properties and how to use them, see _Work with multi-column page layout_.
+For more details on the properties and how to use them, see [Work with multi-column page layout](#multi-column-layout).